 With five sightings of South Polar Skua being seen off the Isles of Scilly in the last couple of months, my good friend John Pegden organised three pelagics to try and see this species, and twelve of us finally agreed to go across.

 I met up with Dan Pointon, Mark Sutton, and John Pegdan, and we headed down late morning.
 The journey down was full of optimism and conversation that we could see this rare bird.
 It was better to be out at sea than sit at home thinking what if!.
-Anyway, we called in at Cape Cornwall late afternoon, and we all got great views of a melodious warbler, only my fourth for Britain.
+Anyway, we called in at Cape Cornwall late afternoon, and we all got great views of a Melodious warbler, only my fourth for Britain.

 Melodious Warbler